Searching for details:

 Soyuz MS-03 arrives at ISS

 In the final manned launch of 2016, the Soyuz MS-03 spacecraft successfully delivered three members of the 50th and 51st expeditions to the International Space Station, ISS.
 The liftoff took place as scheduled on November 17 and docking completed on Nov.
-After nearly half a year aboard the station, the same crew will ride Soyuz MS-03 back to Earth on May 16, 2017.
+After nearly half a year aboard the station, the same crew was to ride Soyuz MS-03 back to Earth on May 16, 2017.
+However Peggy Whitson ended up returning to Earth on Sept.
+3, 2017, aboard Soyuz MS-04.

 The crew of Soyuz MS-03 during final qualification exams at the Gagarin Training Center in Star City on Oct.
 25, 2016, (left to right): Thomas Pesquet, Oleg Novitskiy, Peggy Whitson.